-The Chamber remains fully committed to working with all other stakeholders to address the serious challenge of illegal mining.
+We remain fully committed to working with all other stakeholders to address the serious challenge of illegal mining.

-The Chamber has a Standing Committee on Security (SCOS) in place which provides a platform for members to deal with all issues relating to security, including theft from mines.
-The SCOS led to the establishment of the multi-stakeholder National Precious Metals Forum (NPMF) over a decade ago - whose functions were recently absorbed into the SCOS as a result of SAPS restructuring.
-The NPMF became defunct in 2014 and was replaced by the NCSMT which is chaired by the Directorate of Priority Crime Investigation.
+We have a Standing Committee on Security (SCOS) in place which provides a platform for members to deal with all issues relating to security, including theft from mines.
+The SCOS works with the NPMF which is chaired by the Directorate of Priority Crime Investigation.

 Its initiatives include: